The difference you make

 Shared Lives carers do amazing work and enrich the lives of the individuals they support as well as the communities they live in.
-This year, our #Invaluable campaign is for the value of Shared Lives carers to be recognised in their communities and nationally.
+This year, our #Invaluable campaign is for the value of Shared Lives carers to be recognised nationally and in your communities.

 Fairness for Shared Lives carers